-You’ll volunteer in Fijian communities by conducting public health screenings, promoting healthy eating habits and physical activity through basic counselling and providing outreach counselling on smaller Fijian islands.
+You’ll volunteer in Fijian communities by conducting public health screenings, promoting healthy eating habits and physical activity through basic counselling and goal setting.

 Diploma of Counselling students now have the opportunity to participate in a work placement experience of 160 hours in Fiji.

 You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Australia.
-You will be supervised by an approved Workplace Supervisor and assessed during the placement by an Open Colleges Workplace Assessor who will also attend each project.
+You will be supervised by an approved Workplace Supervisor and supported during the placement by Open Colleges trainers who will also attend each project.

 ACATA (Action for Children and the Aged) Australia

-ACATA (Action for Children and the Aged) Australia is a leading leading registered charity and non-profit organisation in health literacy and behaviour change programs in Fiji.
+ACATA Australia is a leading registered charity and non-profit organisation in health literacy and behaviour change programs in Fiji.

 ACATA has a strong network and trusted reputation: working in partnership with the Ministry of Health, Ministry of Education, Diabetes Fiji, Corporate, Town Councils & Health NGOs (local & international) to deliver innovative, evidence based behaviour change programs in schools, villages & communities.